Important

 2. LLM collection: This is the first collection to adopt the NeMo 2.0 APIs.
 This collection provides implementations of common language models using NeMo 2.0.
 Currently, the collection supports the following models:

 Pretraining, Supervised Fine-Tuning (SFT), and Parameter-Efficient Fine-Tuning (PEFT) are all supported by the LLM collection.
+The default configurations provided for each model are outlined in the model-specific documentation linked above.
 Long context recipes are also supported with the help of context parallelism.
 For more information on the available long conext recipes, refer to the long context documentation.

 Inference via TRT-LLM is coming soon.